Fun DIY Emotions Sensory Bottles for Toddlers

 Let your toddler shake, roll, and explore each bottle while you talk about how different emotions look and feel.

-Fun Ways to Play and Learn with Emotions Sensory Bottles
+Mindful Play & Learning with Emotions Sensory Bottles

-Use the bottles to talk about real-life experiences.
-For instance, “Remember when you were sad yesterday?
+Talk About Feelings – Use the bottles to talk about real-life experiences like, “Remember when you were sad yesterday?
 That’s like the blue bottle.”
 This makes abstract emotions easier to understand.

 Final Thoughts

-Whether you use them during a meltdown, as a quiet-time activity, or in your homeschool circle time, these bottles support growth in emotional vocabulary, sensory regulation, and creative expression.
-They’re simple to make, endlessly customizable, and can be used again and again.
+Whether you use them during a meltdown, as a quiet-time activity, or in your homeschool circle time, I hope these bottles support growth and mindfulness, while creating a fun and safe environment for feelings the way they have for my kids.

 Check out other fun sensory bottle ideas: